Saethlin/python-astronomy-workshops/ndarrays.md

 Indexing arrays with boolean arrays is one of my favorite things in Python.
 I should briefly mention that all the basic math operations that work with integer and floating point variables in Python will do the same operation on numpy ndarrays, but element-wise.
 All basic math operations also work between ndarrays and constants.
 So if I want to get the entries of `array1` where it is greater than `array2`, I can do `array1[array1 > array2]`.

 Don't underestimate the power of just indexing an array.
 Almost all of photometric data processing and a fair part of spectroscopy data processing is just indexing.

+##Excercise: Photometry data reduction
+In the most general sense, we take 4 types of images: biases, darks, flats, and science images.
+A bias (or bias frame or bias image) is a zero second exposure that measures the what numbers the detector (in this case a CCD camera) records when no signal is present.
+A dark frame is an exposure taken with the camera's shutter closed; and thereby records only thermal electrons, which are produced at some approximately constant rate dependent on temperature and the properites of an individual pixel.
+A flat frame is an image taken of a uniformly illuminated object.
+The best way to do this is by taking images of the sky at sunrise and sunset, but sometimes it is done by taking images of a screen inside the telescope dome.
+Flats measure a combination of the pixel sensetivity variations and how well the detector is illuminated.

+In general, the procedure is as follows: Combine bias frames and subtract the combined bias frames from everything.
+Combine dark frames, and subtract from flats and science images (possibly rescaling to match exposure time).
+Combine and normalize the flat field images, then divide the science images by the normalized flat.
+In the most optimal case, this simplifies to `reduced = (science - dark)/(flat/median(flat))`

+The only other ingredient I haven't told you yet that you need to do all this is how to save fits files.
+Astropy to the rescue, `fits.writeto(filename, data=data, header=header)`.
+You don't need to supply a header, but I strongly advise that you take the header from the pre-reduction science image and save the reduced data with it.
+It's a good habit to get into.